shreyaskal3/shreyaskale11.github.io/_posts/2023-12-02-statistics.md

 ```

 ### Variance and Standard Deviation

 Variance - Think of it as an average of how far each data point is from the mean, but squared (meaning the distance is magnified).Useful for understanding the spread of data, but the squared units can be hard to interpret directly.

 Standard Deviation:
 This makes the units the same as the original data, which is easier to understand.
 Represents the typical distance a data point falls from the mean.
 A higher standard deviation indicates a larger spread of data points.

+Difference between Variance & Standard Deviation¶

+Variance is a method to find or obtain the measure between the variables that how are they different from one another, whereas standard deviation shows us how the data set or the variables differ from the mean or the average value from the data set.

+Variance helps to find the distribution of data in a population from a mean, and standard deviation also helps to know the distribution of data in population, but standard deviation gives more clarity about the deviation of data from a mean.

 ```python
 mean = sum(x) / n